-Sweet wines and champagnes should be served at around 8°C. Then, structured or full-bodied white wines, such as the Grands Bourgognes, should be served at 10 to 12°C. Fresh red wines, such as Beaujolais or Gamay are to be served between 12 and 15°C. Finally, structured red wines such as Bordeaux and powerful red wines are served between 16 and 18°C.
+Sweet wines andchampagnes should be served around 8°C. Then, structured or full-bodied white wines, such as the GrandsBourgognes, should be served at 10 to 12°C. Fresh red wines, such asBeaujolais or Gamay, should be served between 12 and 15°C. Finally, structured red wines such asBordeaux, and powerful red wines are served between 16 and 18°C.

-When you arrive at the customer's table, place the set on the pedestal table and present the bottle(s) of wine to the customer who placed the order.
-To do this, announce the bottles clearly, and present the bottles by placing the label facing the customer, going through the customer's right hand side.
+When you arrive at the customer's table, place the whole set on the pedestal table, then present the bottle or bottles of wine to the customer who placed the order.
+To do this, clearly announce the bottles, and present the bottles with the label facing the customer, passing to his right.
 For white wines, it is agreed to take the bottle out of the bucket, drain it, and present it without wiping it.
-Put it back in the bucket to open.
+Put it back in the bucket to proceed with the opening.

-Then, when you present a wine, you must announce the appellation, the name of the wine, the vintage and the classification if there is one, the name of the merchant, the château or the producer.
+Then, when you present a wine, you must announce the appellation, the name of the wine, the vintage and the classification if there is one, the name of the merchant, the castle or the producer.

-Glass for Bordelais
+Glass for Bordeaux

-Glass for Burgundy
+Glass for Bourgognes

-Glass for Alsace
+Glass for Champagne

-Always open all the bottles ordered at the beginning of the service: the wine is served before the dish it is to accompany.
+Always open all bottles ordered at the beginning of the service: the wine is served before the dish it is to accompany.

 Build an inimitable wine list and save a lot of time when ordering.